Zoé Whitley: Career

+Tate, 2013–2019

 In 2013, Whitley joined the Tate galleries.
 Between 2013 and 2015, she held dual curatorial positions at Tate Britain and Tate Modern as curator in international art and curator of contemporary British art, respectively.
 After April 2017, the focus of her work became international art and the collection of Tate Modern.
 With Mark Godfrey, she co-curated the 2017 exhibition Soul of a Nation: Art in the Age of Black Power, which examined the response of more than sixty artists in America to the Civil Rights Movement and the subsequent Black Power movement.
 The exhibition, according to Whitley, emphasised "art and artists, rather than a social history of art and ephemera," and includes works by Frank Bowling, Betye Saar, and Barkley L. Hendricks.
 ARTnews described Soul of a Nation as one of the most important art exhibitions of the 2010s.
-The Association of Art Museum Curators recognised Whitley in 2020 for the exhibition.
+The Association of Art Museum Curators awarded Whitley one of its 2020 Curatorial Awards for Excellence for the exhibition.

+Hayward Gallery, 2019–2020

 In 2019, Whitley became senior curator of the Hayward Gallery.
-She was curator of the British pavilion at the 58th Venice Biennale later that year, which featured an exhibition of sculptural installations, paintings, and prints by Cathy Wilkes.
-Whitley is the first African American curator to organise a national pavilion at the Venice Biennale.
 Her first and last exhibition at the Hayward was Reverb: Sound into Art, an exhibition that featured sound art by Christine Sun Kim, Kahlil Joseph, and Oliver Beer.

+Also in 2019, Whitley was the curator of the British pavilion at the 58th Venice Biennale, which featured an exhibition of sculptural installations, paintings, and prints by Cathy Wilkes.
+She became the first African American curator to organize a national pavilion at the Venice Biennale.

+Chisenhale Gallery, 2020–2025

 In 2020, Whitley was appointed director of Chisenhale Gallery.
+During her time at the space, she organized exhibitions of work by Lotus L. Kang, Nikita Gale, Rindon Johnson, Alia Farid, Benoît Pieron, and Rachel Jones, among others.

-With Nancy Ireson, Whitley co-curated Elijah Pierce's America, a retrospective of the works of American woodcarver Elijah Pierce exhibited at the Barnes Foundation.
+With Nancy Ireson, Whitley co-curated Elijah Pierce's America, a retrospective of the works of American woodcarver Elijah Pierce exhibited at the Barnes Foundation in Philadelphia, Pennsylvania.
 Later that year, she oversaw Possessions, a section of the virtual "Frieze Viewing Room" that focuses on spirituality in contemporary art.
 In 2021, she was appointed to the Commission for Diversity in the Public Realm, a committee overseeing diversity in London's public monuments and its street and building names.

-Personal life

-Whitley moved to London in the early 2000s.
+Whitley worked on a children's book written by Sharna Jackson, Black Artists Shaping the World, which serves as an introduction to Black artists for young audiences.
+The book won the 2022 Information Book Award from the School Library Association.
+The gallery announced in late 2024 that Whitley would leave her post as director in early 2025.